-The IBG Sweden team has been conducting cost benefit analyses in the aviation sector for over 20 years.
+The IBG team has been conducting cost benefit analyses (CBA) in the aviation sector for over 20 years.
 During this time, we have been innovating and perfecting our methodology, to meet the needs of our clients for robust and transparent cost benefit analyses.
 CBA is primarily a management tool, providing evidence that a proposed investment is justifiable and capturing the likely variance of costs and benefits.
 CBA also helps bring different parties together where there may be a lack of engagement or disagreements over a project.
 Where new concepts of operation are being implemented, CBA can provide valuable feedback to the project definition to ensure that benefits are well understood and maximised, enhancing the overall return on investment.

 We vary our approach according to the needs of clients but typically we will conduct a high-level CBA that can later be added to through detailed analysis where required.
 We are typically contracted to undertake cost benefit analysis of operational changes supported by new technology.
 However, we also support government policy work through regulatory impact assessment, based on stakeholder consultation around potential regulatory changes.

 Recent cost benefit analysis work includes AOCC/APOC for Riyadh International Airport, A-CDM CBA for Riga, Doha, Abu Dhabi international airports, CBA of remote tower implementations (contingency and remote tower centres), departure metering and Performance Based Navigation airspace changes.
 On the policy front, our consultants have supported the European Commission on several Single European Sky studies and regulatory reforms.

 Business case development